Interest rates

 How we pay interest

 We calculate your interest daily and pay it monthly.
-With a 1% AER interest rate that means, if you put in £1,000 on your first day, you'd earn £10 in interest over the year.
+With a 1% AER interest rate if you put in £1,000 on your first day, you'd earn £10 in interest over the year.
 If nothing changes (including the interest rate), you'd have £1,010 at the end of the year.
-Please note, a 30 day month will generate less interest than a 31 day month.
+Please note that a 30-day month will generate less interest than a 31-day month.

 Interest and tax

-Interest you earn with a bank is taxable in the UK.
+Interest you earn on your Chase accounts is taxable in the UK.
 We don't deduct tax from your interest before it's paid to you, as the amount of tax you pay depends on how much you earn.

 This note is general information for customers on taxation.
 It is not tax advice and must not be treated as advice.
 Customers' tax treatment will depend on their individual circumstances and may be subject to change in the future.